bfsujason/bertalign/README.md

   -m data/bible/meta_data.tsv \
   -n 5
 ```
 The parameter *-n* indicates the maximum number of overlapping sentences allowed on the source and target side, which is similar to word *n*-grams applied to sentences.
-After running the script, the overlapping sentences in the source and target texts and their embeddings are saved in the file *overlap* and *overlap.emb* respectively.
+After running the script, the overlapping sentences *overlap* in the source and target texts and their embeddings *overlap.emb* are saved in the directory [mac/dev/zh](./data/mac/dev/zh), [mac/dev/en](./data/mac/dev/en),  [bible/zh](./data/bible/zh), and [bible/en](./data/bible/en).

 ### Evaluation on MAC-Dev